goldenstein64/Copy/docs/usage-guide/types.md

+---
+layout: default
+title: How Types are Supported by Copy
+---
 # How Types are Supported by Copy

 The utmost requirement for being able to copy a value is whether the state of that value can be inspected and accessed.